A Relevant Message . . . . . .

 - Effects of higher temperatures on photosynthesis and pollination diminishing crop yields such as wheat, barley, and rice dramatically

-- Decreasisnowmeltelt volumes because of diminishing snow fall around the world which diminishes the agricultural yields in cities that rely on the snow melt to provide water for irrigation
+- Decrease in snowmelt volumes because of diminishing snowfall around the world which diminishes the agricultural yields in cities that rely on the snowmelt to provide water for irrigation throughout the growing season

-- Deforestation and the removal of top soil increasing soil erosion and water runoff rates, resulting in countries that will lose the ability to feed themselves, economically collapse, and subsequently become “failing states”
+- Deforestation and the removal of topsoil increasing soil erosion and water runoff rates, resulting in countries that will lose the ability to feed themselves, thereby economically collapsing, and subsequently become “failing states”

 - Accelerating desertification of vast geographic stretches of terrain making agriculture impossible, which is now encroaching on massive populaces in China, India, Africa, and the Middle East, as well as cities in the Western United States